childsish/sofia/README.md

 ### via Source

 As a Python program, SoFIA does not need to be compiled.
 As such, you can simply download the source and run it.
-However, You will need to check manually for updates.
+However, you will have to repeat the steps when you want to update.

 1. Download and unzip the compressed version from GitHub: https://github.com/childsish/sofia/releases/latest